Do you want to live in harmony with the earth, maintaining your health with all the resources the earth makes available?

 Who is this course designed for?

-Anyone with interested in supporting their own health and understanding how the principles that govern the earth also govern us as humans, will find this course helpful, insightful and also fun.
+Anyone interested in supporting their own health and understanding how the principles that govern the earth also govern us as humans, will find this course helpful, insightful and also fun.
 If you are curious, this course is for you!

 This course is especially appropriate for reiki students desiring an enhanced perception of energy and an enriched understanding of the movements of this dynamic life energy or ‘ki’.
 This course will give reiki students an understanding of the context in which reiki developed and the general principles that govern the movement of energy.
 This will also give you tools to assist you in maintaining a healthy flow of energy to deal with life challenges.